-All the time, we are exposed to radiation, which is measured in millisievert, or mSv.
-The radiation we come in contact with naturally each year is about 2.00 mSv.
+All the time, we are exposed to radiation, which is measured in microSieverts per hour or uSv/h.
+The radiation we come in contact with naturally each year is about 2 milliSieverts or 2 mSv or 2000 uSV.
 X-rays give you anywhere from 0.01 to 1.50 mSv, depending on which part of your body you have scanned.
 CT scans give exposure to even more at 2.00 to 16.00 mSv.

 When Do Radiation Levels Get Dangerous?

-Levels of radiation that show a clear sign of cancer increases is 100.00 mSv per year.
-It’s important to consider how radiation levels can add up from different sources, so the total should be well below that in a year to be safe.
-The 100.00 mSv mark is also the limit that radiation workers are supposed to have for their exposure within a five-year timespan.
+Levels of radiation that show a clear sign of cancer increases is 100 mSv per year.
+It’s important to consider how radiation levels can add up from different sources, so it's important to keep track of the radiation levels throughout a year to be safe.
+The 100 mSv mark is also the limit that radiation workers are supposed to have for their exposure within a five-year timespan.

 And of course, a radioactive disaster can greatly increase people’s exposure.
 Just so you have an idea in the difference between lower and very high levels, staffers who passed away within a month of Chernobyl had a dosage of 6,000.00 mSv.
 A single dosage that could result in radiation sickness is a level of 1,000.00 mSv, while a single dose that could cause you to die within a few weeks is a level of 10,000.00 mSv.